CartoDB/bcn_traffic_map/README.md

-Dynamically web map example: Barcelona Traffic Map
+Dynamic web map example: Barcelona Traffic Map
 ===============

 [Checkout the demo first](http://jatorre.github.com/bcn_traffic_map/ "Demo").

 This little project is a simple demo on how to use [CartoDB](http://www.cartodb.com) to create maps where its data changes often.
-In thie case the data is the traffic data from the city of Barcelona, but it could be any other type of data.
+In this case the data is traffic data from the city of Barcelona, but it could be any other type of data.
 This is an example for when you have a data source that changes often and you want to have a map embed on a site with the latest data always visible.

 This is very simple because CartoDB is a geospatial database online.
 In CartoDB maps get generated on real time from data, which means that every time the data changes, all maps using that data will change automatically.
 It is not like you produce a map and publish it, the map is always live, change the data and the map changes.